 Getting contractually tied into a working pattern you are unsure of

-Once a formal flexible working request is approved it replaces the employee’s existing working hours in their contract.
+Once a formal flexible working request is approved, you’ll need to change the employee’s working hours in their contract.
 It’s often best to make the change temporary at first so that, if it doesn’t fit your business, the change can be reversed.

 If you’ve received a flexible working request from an employee, but feel unsure whether you can accommodate it, our HR consultants can help.

 Get in touch on info@citrusHR.com or give us a call on 0333 014 3888 to find out more about how we can help your business with friendly, expert HR support.

 Like our style?